-This is a sign that you'll have to prepare a formal pitch for either your contact or her managers, either using internal numbers provided by your prospect or customer case studies.
+This is a sign that you'll have to prepare a formal pitch for either your contact or their managers, either using internal numbers from your prospect or customer case studies.
 Nothing sells quite like hard numbers.

 You might hear this objection if your product pioneers a concept that's new to your prospect's industry.
-For example, social media is now widely accepted to be a necessary part of a sound business strategy, but seven years ago many would have scoffed at it.
+For example, social media is now widely accepted as a necessary part of a sound business strategy, but seven years ago many would have scoffed at it.

 Prospects are often put off by the effort required to switch products, even if the ROI is substantial.

-Then calculate what they stand to gain -- in time, efficiency, money, or all of the above.
+Calculate what they stand to gain — in time, efficiency, money, or all of the above.

 Sales Objections that Are Actually Brush-Offs

-Of course your prospect is busy -- almost every professional these days is.
+Of course your prospect is busy — almost every professional is these days.
 Simply explain that you're not looking to give a full-blown conversation, just have a quick chat about whether or not a longer discussion about your product would be a good fit at their organization.

 During a prospecting call, it's far too early for a prospect to be able to definitively say they are or aren't interested in your product.
 Offer to send over some resources and schedule a follow-up call.

 Prospects will often say this to dissuade you from pursuing a conversation.
-But don't let them off that easily -- it's a vague brush-off uttered in the hopes you'll fade away and disappear.
-Ask, “What’s going to change next quarter?” to question their motivations for brushing you off.
+But don't let them off that easily — it's a vague brush-off uttered in the hopes you'll fade away and disappear.
+Ask some questions to find out their motivations for brushing you off.

-Hopefully, you're not pulling numbers from lists you got off the internet -- because if you are, your prospects have every reason to be annoyed.
-Don't get defensive -- simply remind the prospect that they filled out a form on your site, or signed up for more information at a trade show, or that you simply came across their website and wanted to reach out to see if you could help.
+Hopefully, you're not pulling numbers from lists you got off the internet — because if you are, your prospects have every reason to be annoyed.
+Don't get defensive — simply remind the prospect that they filled out a form on your site, or signed up for more information at a trade show, or that you simply came across their website and wanted to connect to see if you could help.

 A disclaimer: Generally, prospects won't actually come right out and say this.
 And it's obviously not necessary to become best friends with someone to sell to them.
 But if you and your prospect really just don't get along, consider handing them off to a colleague lest your company lose the deal for good.
 The upside?
 This objection has nothing to do with your product or its value.